AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

 ---
 title: Web console in AEM

-description: Learn how to use the web console in AEM.
+description: Learn how to use the web console in Adobe Experience Manager.

-uuid: 047274ff-4d7d-4c7d-95be-06f363beae2e
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
-discoiquuid: f934eb02-1f84-44f2-9f14-3f17250c9a90
 exl-id: bdfeaf85-e832-40c1-8769-7d027cdb021e
 ---
 # Web Console{#web-console}

-The Web console in AEM (Adobe Experience Manager) is based on the [Apache Felix Web Management Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console.html).
+The Web console in Adobe Experience Manager (AEM) is based on the [Apache Felix Web Management Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console.html).
 Apache Felix is a community effort to implement the OSGi R4 Service Platform, which includes the OSGi framework and standard services.

 >[!NOTE]
 >
->On the Web console any descriptions that mention default settings relate to Sling defaults.
+>On the Web console, any descriptions that mention default settings relate to Sling defaults.
 >
 >AEM has its own defaults and so the defaults set might differ from those documented on the console.